apache/spark/docs/streaming-programming-guide.md

 import org.apache.spark.streaming.StreamingContext._ // not necessary since Spark 1.3

 // Create a local StreamingContext with two working thread and batch interval of 1 second.
-// The master requires 2 cores to prevent from a starvation scenario.
+// The master requires 2 cores to prevent a starvation scenario.

 val conf = new SparkConf().setMaster("local[2]").setAppName("NetworkWordCount")
 val ssc = new StreamingContext(conf, Seconds(1))